astronomer/docs/astro/runtime-release-notes.md

 ### Support for Airflow 2.2.0

-Astro Runtime 4.0.0 is a significant release that supports and enhances [Apache Airflow 2.2.0](https://airflow.apache.org/blog/airflow-2.2.0/), an exciting milestone in the open source project.
+Astro Runtime 4.0.0 is a significant release that supports and enhances [Apache Airflow® 2.2.0](https://airflow.apache.org/blog/airflow-2.2.0/), an exciting milestone in the open source project.
 Most notably, this release introduces custom timetables and deferrable operators.

 #### Custom timetables